Ćuk converter: Operating principle

 A non-isolated Ćuk converter comprises two inductors, two capacitors, a switch (usually a transistor), and a diode.
 Its schematic can be seen in figure 1.
 It is an inverting converter, so the output voltage is negative with respect to the input voltage.

 The main advantage of this converter is the continuous currents at the input and output of the converter.
-The main disadvantage is the high current stress on the switch.
+The main disadvantage is the high current stress on the switch, as it carries the sum of the input current and the output current.

-Fig. 1: Cuk converter circuit diagram.
+Fig. 1: Ćuk converter circuit diagram.

 The capacitor C_{1} is used to transfer energy.
 It is connected alternately to the input and to the output of the converter via the commutation of the transistor and the diode (see figures 2 and 3).

 The two inductors L_{1} and L_{2} are used to convert respectively the input voltage source (V_{s}) and the output voltage (V_{o}) into current sources.
 At a short time scale, an inductor can be considered as a current source as it maintains a constant current.
 This conversion is necessary because if the capacitor were connected directly to the voltage source, the current would be limited only by the parasitic resistance, resulting in high energy loss.
 Charging a capacitor with a current source (the inductor) prevents resistive current limiting and its associated energy loss.

 As with other converters (buck converter, boost converter, buck–boost converter) the Ćuk converter can operate in either continuous or discontinuous current mode.
 However, unlike these converters, it can also operate in discontinuous voltage mode (the voltage across the capacitor drops to zero during the commutation cycle).